 It is also necessary to describe the function of the NCMC and description of the mechanism to command the ESIM to command the action described above, as well as the way in which the ESIM would cease emission/transmission approaching to the countries which are neither in the agreed service area nor given the authorization for ESIM operation need to be described clearly in the above-mentioned contributions to WP 4A.

-The notifying administration of the satellite network needs to ensure that ESIM comply with all provisions that may be included in a new draft Resolution and all applicable provisions of the Radio Regulations.
+The notifying administration of the satellite network needs to ensure that the ESIM comply with all provisions that may be included in a new draft Resolution and all applicable provisions of the Radio Regulations.

 4/1.15/3.3 System overview and responsibility of the entities involved in the operation of A-ESIM and M-ESIM